decentraland/documentation/content/creator/wearables-and-emotes/wearables/creating-wearables.md

 Decentraland engine render only one side normals.
 (That means that a plane only will be visible from one side, the other side won’t be rendered) So, to ensure that your 3D is absolutely correct with the normals we can check that in two different ways.

-The first one is to toggle the “Backface culling” on the Material properties settings, this is a good practice for spot inverted normals, like in this image:
+The first one is to toggle the "Backface culling" on the Material properties settings, this is a good practice for spot inverted normals, like in this image:

 [Normals]({{< ref "/images/wearables/8_normals.gif">}})
 [BackfaceCulling]({{< ref "/images/wearables/9_backface_culling.png">}})

-The second way to check if the normals are right is by toggling “Face orientation” on the viewport overlay options.
+The second way to check if the normals are right is by toggling "Face orientation" on the viewport overlay options.
 It will turn your model blue, but don’t worry.
 The blue faces are the correct ones and the red ones are the ones that needs to be corrected, you can find this option here:

 [NormalsFace]({{< ref "/images/wearables/10_normals_face.png">}})